Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 Seniors that meditate and practice mindfulness can experience dramatic and positive improvements in their mental abilities.

-The following meditation for seniors benefits can help those over 50 reclaim much of their mental functioning, especially if senior moments are popping up more frequently.
+Meditation for seniors benefits can help those over 50 reclaim much of their mental functioning, especially if senior moments are popping up more frequently.

-• Meditation stimulates the “smile and be happy” area of the brain.
+• Meditation stimulates the “smile and is happy” area of the brain.
 Your prefrontal cortex is the “feel good” region of your brain.
 As you age, you naturally activate this region less frequently, which is why seniors often experience depression and higher levels of stress and anxiety than they did when they were younger.
 Meditation practice leads to less stress and depression, as well as a greater sense of happiness.

 • Meditation improves mood and emotional control.
-A study out of Thailand supplemented a walking therapy with meditation for seniors.
+A study out of Thailand supplemented walking therapy with meditation for seniors.
 Those who meditated showed more positive moods regularly than those who did not.
 A reduction in depression and improvement in functional fitness was also noted.

 • Regular meditation improves memory.
 Meditation stimulates the hippocampus, as well as the frontal brain lobe.
 This means better short and long-term memory recall for seniors.
 The ability to store and access newly made memories is also enhanced.

 • Meditation for seniors improves senior relationships.
-Because of the stress-relieving, mood-improving nature of mindfulness and other meditation practices, seniors enjoy better relationships with their caregivers, family members and others in the senior community.
+Because of the stress-relieving, mood-improving nature of mindfulness and other meditation practices, seniors enjoy better relationships with their caregivers, family members, and others in the senior community.

 A study out of UCLA shows that an 8-week meditation program “… significantly decreased rates of self-reported loneliness.”
 Depression from a perceived state of loneliness is a significant concern for seniors, especially those over 70 and 80 years of age.